-How To Fit Prenatal Exercise Into Your Busy Schedule
+6 Easy Ways to Fit Prenatal Exercise Into Your Busy Schedule

-You might have to try out a few different DVDs to get the right intensity level for you.
-“There were a few prenatal DVDs that were way too easy for me when I was pregnant,” says Glor.
+It’s a good idea to choose a workout that’s designed specifically for pregnant women, since it won’t include moves that are off-limits, like ones that require lying on your back once you’re in the second half of your pregnancy.
+Keep in mind, you might have to try out a few different ones to get the right intensity level for you.
+“There were a few prenatal DVDs that were way too easy for me when I was pregnant,” says Nicole Glor, a personal trainer and creator of NikkiFitness Baby Bootie Camp, a post-pregnancy workout video.
 As long as your doctor has okayed it, “you can keep about 80 percent of the exertion level you used pre-pregnancy,” she adds.

-Make exercise your entertainment and spend less time doing less beneficial things like watching TV.
-Yes, we’re serious.
-Exercise may just empower you and leave you feeling better than an evening watching Dancing with the Stars will.
-“Take walks as much as you can,” says Glor.
-“Exercise helps you with the mental and emotional aspects of pregnancy.
-There’s so much you feel like isn’t under your control while you’re pregnant, but exercising helps you take some of the control back and clears your head.”
+Make exercise your entertainment and spend less time doing less beneficial things, like watching TV.
+We’re betting a sweat-inducing workout—or even a brisk walk outside—is going to empower you and ultimately leave you feeling better than an evening watching Dancing with the Stars will.
+“Exercise helps you with the mental and emotional aspects of pregnancy," Glor says.
+"There’s so much that you feel isn’t under your control while you’re pregnant, but exercising helps you take some of the control back and clears your head.”

-A little bit of exercise is always better than nothing, and if you find just a few ways to incorporate fitness into your day, it can really add up.
-So take the stairs, or walk the long way to work.
+There are even smaller things you can do too.
+Take the stairs instead of the elevator, or walk the long way to work.
 Some stores offer closer parking spaces for moms-to-be, but if you’re feeling good, you don’t have to use one.
 Park farther away and enjoy some fresh air!